Skip to main content

 As required by The Book of Discipline (¶351 and ¶334.4), each clergy will present his/her continuing education report at the yearly Charge Conference.
 Each District Superintendent will track and monitor every clergyperson’s CEU requirement at his/her annual Covenant and Ministry Assessment supervisory meeting.

-Grants for continuing education/formation are available through the Ministerial Education Fund (MEF).
-The Board of Ordained Ministry offers up to $3,500 per quadrennium for continuing education, experiential education, spiritual direction, and/or coaching with the approval of the applicant’s SPRC chair or District Superintendent.
+Grants for continuing education/formation are available for those serving under appointment or assignment through the Ministerial Education Fund (MEF).
+The Board of Ordained Ministry offers up to $3,500 per quadrennium for continuing education, requirements to maintain or pursue professional licensure, experiential education, spiritual direction, and/or coaching with the approval of the applicant’s SPRC chair or District Superintendent.
+This program is primarily processed through reimbursement for pre-approved continuing education/formation opportunities.
+If reimbursement is not possible, and with pre-approval from the Formation Team (see contact info on the application form), payment can be made directly to a provider or organization providing the formation/education experience with an invoice provided.

 While continuing education/formation for appointed clergy is mandated by The Book of Discipline, the Board of Ordained Ministry believes that it should be a self-motivating desire for each clergy member to grow and develop one’s leadership and skills.
 The following details the Board of Ordained Ministries policies and also the resources to support clergy in their efforts toward lifelong learning.
 If you have questions, please contact the Formation committee chairperson (Contact Info).